IBM-Bluemix-Docs/mass-data-migration/manage-request.md

 Manage and track the status of your {{site.data.keyword.mdms_full}} request by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

-Before you create a {{site.data.keyword.mdms_short}} request, keep in mind the following considerations:
+Before you create a {{site.data.keyword.mdms_short}} request, keep in mind the following prerequisites:

 - Ensure that you have a provisioned instance of Cloud Object Storage for your {{site.data.keyword.cloud_notm}} account.
-Learn more in the [Getting started tutorial](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-getting-started-tutorial).
 - Understand your network connection types and speeds.
 - Gather your network settings, such as IP addresses, and other routing details for configuring the device.
 - Identify a person who can receive, connect, and use the device at your site.